 Undergraduate students who have received financial aid will be evaluated for SAP at the end of every semester.
 Graduate students will be evaluated annually at the end of the spring semester.
-For more specific information about the policy and the appeal procedure, see the Office of Financial Aid's website (http://finaid.utexas.edu/financialaid/maintain/sap.html).
+For more specific information about the policy and the appeal procedure, see the Office of Scholarships and Financial Aid's website.